Epidemic network simulations in Python

 The master distribution of epydemic is hosted on GitHub.
 To obtain a copy, just clone the repo:

-git clone firstname.lastname@example.org:simoninireland/epydemic.git cd epydemic python setup.py install
+git clone firstname.lastname@example.org:simoninireland/epydemic.git cd epydemic pip install .

 API documentation for epydemic is available on ReadTheDocs (please note the slightly different project name).